bearpixelmedia/zanwik.com/setup-supabase-db.md

 4. Verify dashboard loads with sample data

 ## Troubleshooting
-- If you get errors, check the SQL Editor console
+- If you get permission errors, use `supabase-setup-simple.sql` instead
 - Make sure all SQL commands executed successfully
 - Verify environment variables are set in Vercel
+- Check that authentication settings are configured correctly